title

 This is not authorship.

-The image exists within overlapping systems of law, technology, and culture.
-It is generated from collective input, shaped by economic structures, and circulated through digital networks.
+The image exists within overlapping systems of technology, culture and law.
+It is generated from collective input, shaped by cultural and economic structures, and in no time circulated through digital networks.

 All images are produced within a social context.
 They are shaped by shared knowledge, visual culture, and historical references.
 No image emerges in isolation.